RafaelPrallon/location-api/README.md

 It was made using Rails 6.1.3.2 and Ruby 3.0.0p0 and it uses:

-- JWT for authentication through [devise jwt](https://github.com/waiting-for-dev/devise-jwt)
+- JWT for authentication through [devise](https://github.com/heartcombo/devise) and [devise jwt](https://github.com/waiting-for-dev/devise-jwt)

 - [Geocoder](https://github.com/alexreisner/geocoder) for geolocalization